 - Mobilize funding to support enhancements and expansions.

 - Develop goals and methods to measure and report progress.

-At the same time, United Way continues to support the great work of our program partners.
-We remain a community fundraiser and a place where volunteers can connect with local opportunities.
+We continue to be a community fundraiser and a place where volunteers can connect with local opportunities.
 We also remain committed to basic needs services to ensure people have access to resources in urgent situations.

 We Have a Story to Tell

 Learn more about our exciting new work and see how it is making a difference in our community:

 - School Readiness